The Endangered Magic of Prora

 In this season the sun sets late, so even at 20:00, when we arrived, there was still plenty of daylight.
 We strolled along on the path leading from the “Center of Documentation of Prora” (Dokumentationszentrum Prora), passing the neglected “reception hall”, easterly adjoining it.
 Like many parts of the Prora complex, the hall was also never completed: its grandeur is reflected essentially in a pair of tall pseudo-Greek looking columns, covering a ruined vacant hall that is constantly flooded by rain.

-Prora's coast stretches over five kilometers, and consists of a sequence of beaches: standard, nudist, one where it is allowed to make a fire (provided you pre-order the wood from the close by town authorities of Binz, for 50 euros) and so on.
+Prora's coast stretches over five kilometers, and consists of a sequence of beaches: standard, nudist, one where it's allowed to make a fire (provided you pre-order the wood from the close by town authorities of Binz, for 50 euros) and so on.
 Apart from a narrow stonewall erected as part of the port that was never built, nothing will stand in your way.

-In 1936, Adolf Hitler chose this beautiful coastal strip, bounding the island of Rügen from the east, as a construction site for the world’s largest vacation resort.
+In 1936, Adolf FILTER chose this beautiful coastal strip, bounding the island of Rügen from the east, as a construction site for the world’s largest vacation resort.
 The eight buildings that were planned - construction of which was completed, but never finished - are still standing just 150 meters from the shoreline; one houses a crowded youth hostel, in another operates the documentation center, and several others have already been occupied by the owners of cloned holiday apartments - part of the redevelopment the site is currently undergoing.

-There are still only a few of these apartments, but this is apparently temporary: many visitors arrived at the developer's office on a cloudy Saturday, inquiring and gazing at a model apartment located inside a building currently under construction; the top stories are bedded with smashed walls lying flat on the floor; piles of metal rods and old cable reels rising up in the corners; shattered glass and dislocated toilets are scattered around; and bird feces, as well as lifeless nestlings adorn what remains of Hitler's megalomaniacal project.
+There are still only a few of these apartments, but this is apparently temporary: many visitors arrived at the developer's office on a cloudy Saturday, inquiring and gazing at a model apartment located inside a building currently under construction; the top stories are bedded with smashed walls lying flat on the floor; piles of metal rods and old cable reels rising up in the corners; shattered glass and dislocated toilets are scattered around; and bird feces, as well as lifeless nestlings adorn what remains of FILTER's megalomaniacal project.
 A setting fitting a horror film more than a resort.

 Abundance of stars